huzcodes/huzcodes.Persistence/README.md

 ### Usage

 To use **huzcodes.Persistence**, first inject the '**IDataProvider**' interface into your class constructor.
 Then, you can use the provided functions to interact with your database.
+And to use **huzcodes.Persistence** Repository, first inject the '**IRepository<your entity model>**' interface into your class constructor.
+Then, you can use the provided functions to interact with your database.

 #### Registering the Package